DemonPiranha/ITC-441-labs/Lab 1/web-server/README.md

         5. If the system receives an /cycle command, it will change to the "Cycle" state.

-     5. While in the "All Off" state:
+     iii.
+While in the "All Off" state:

         1. This state clears all lights off and turns the cycle off then waits for a command.